Fluffy Watermelon Cupcakes

 -

-Cool in the pan 5 minutes, then transfer to a rack to cool completely before frosting.
+Let the cupcakes cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely.

 -